 Hazlemere Commercial were first successfully accepted by the London Housing Consortium (LHC) onto their supplier framework to manufacture and install aluminium windows, doors and curtain walling during the early years of this century.

-They were first successful in getting onto the A4 framework, and then were subsequently successful in being accepted onto the subsequent A5 and A6 frameworks for the design, supply and installation of double glazed curtain walling, commercial aluminium windows and doors.
+They were first successful in getting onto the LHC A4 framework, and then were subsequently successful in being accepted onto the subsequent A5, A6 and A7 frameworks for the design, supply and installation of double glazed curtain walling, commercial aluminium windows and doors.

 The LHC is a not-for-profit central purchasing body who develop OJEU-compliant frameworks in England, Scotland and Wales.
 The London Housing Consortium’s frameworks are available to all publicly funded contracting authorities to procure works, goods and services to construct, refurbish and maintain social housing, schools and public buildings.